 If need be, repeat steps 2 and 3 until everyone is satisfied with the end result.

 Engagement and Motivation

 Just because people know what is expected of them and have the best automation and tools at their disposal doesn’t mean they will be productive.
-The Hawthorne Experiment demonstrated that human factors can make a significant difference.
+The Hawthorne Experiment demonstrated that human factors could make a significant difference.
 Disengaged people can inhibit or even sabotage the collective effort.

 Engaged workers are those who see their own and the company’s objectives in alignment.
 Their own rewards, interests, and motivations are consistent with those of the company.
-Achieve this through effective leadership, communication, involvement, and financial reward.
+Achieve this through effective leadership, communication, involvement, and financial compensation.

 Discretionary effort is the extra worker productivity they contribute because of their commitment.
-It may be evident in extra production, staying later than required, helping solve problems, and going the extra mile for customers.
+It may be evident in additional production, staying later than required, helping solve problems, and going the extra mile for customers.
 This unpaid contribution to the company could be the untapped human resource your business needs.